 01 of 10

-If you are looking for a solid Tuscan wine at a reasonable price point, then the Luce della Vite Lucente may just be what you are looking for.
-While not dominated by the expected Sangiovese grape, this wine brings 75% Merlot, 25% Sangiovese making for a soft, graceful blend of grapes.
+If you are looking for a solid Tuscan wine at a reasonable price, Luce della Vite Lucente is a perfect pick.
+Rather than the region's expected Sangiovese grape, this wine is dominated by Merlot, with Sangiovese adding background notes.

 02 of 10